Take a virtual tour of Return to Slygo below

-NOW Gallery is thrilled to welcome one of the UK’s most pioneering young fashion designers, Nicholas Daley, as its 2020 Fashion Commission.
+NOW Gallery is thrilled to welcome one of the UK’s most pioneering young fashion designers, Nicholas Daley, as its 2021 Fashion Commission.
 The fully immersive exhibition, RETURN TO SLYGO will celebrate the coming together of Nicholas’s multicultural Jamaican-Scottish roots with his passion for music in a multi-sensory installation.

 Jemima Burrill, Curator at NOW Gallery, comments: “Nicholas Daley is giving us the exhibition we need right now.
-Slygo celebrates community and diversity but also flags up the brilliance and importance of UK design and manufacture.
+Return to Slygo celebrates community and diversity but also flags up the brilliance and importance of UK design and manufacture.
 Nicholas Daley brings music and art into the mix, when we need a shot of light hearted hedonism and an exploration of what is good in the world, at this time.”

 Learn more about Return to Slygo in our exclusive Q&A with Nicholas Daley:

 was created by the Net Gallery.